Tori Murden

 Victoria Murden McClure (born March 6, 1963) is an athlete, adventurer, chaplain, lawyer, and university administrator who was the first woman and the first American to row solo across the Atlantic Ocean, which she did in 1999.
 She was also the first woman and first American to ski to the geographic South Pole and the first woman to climb the Lewis Nunatak in the Antarctic.
-She is the president of Spalding University, a private Catholic university in Louisville, Kentucky.
-She also served as the Chair of the Board of the National Outdoor Leadership School (NOLS), an outdoor education school headquartered in Lander, Wyoming, that emphasizes environmental ethics and wilderness excursions.

 Early life and education

-McClure was born in Brooksville, Florida and as a child moved to Connecticut and then to Pennsylvania.
+McClure was born on March 6, 1963 in Brooksville, Florida and as a child moved to Connecticut and then to Pennsylvania.
 At the age of fifteen, she moved in with her grandmother in Louisville, Kentucky, to attend the Louisville Collegiate School from which she graduated in 1981.
 She went on to Smith College, earning a bachelor's degree in psychology in 1985.
 She followed that with a Master of Divinity from Harvard Divinity School in 1989, a J.D. from the University of Louisville School of Law in 1995, and a Master of Fine Arts in writing from Spalding University.